Raaatus/Automatic_Install_Windows/README.md

 You end up with, for example
 D:\Windows (D: is the drive for the Windows 10 iso) and E:\start.bat (E: is the drive for our script iso)

+On the Windows installation page, press Shift+F10.

+This will open the administrator cmd of the fictitious Windows10 iso partition.

+You'll find the drive containing the installation scripts

 ### Credits: